Paprec: Artistic sponsorship

 Since its establishment, Paprec Group sponsors an artist each year, allowing them to express their vision of recycling.
 Since 2000, Paprec Group has supported the Paris Opera by sponsoring several operas and ballets.
 Since 2010, the group has also been the main sponsor of the Paris Opera Ballet.

 Sports sponsorship

 Since 2004, Paprec Group has been sponsoring the French sailor Jean-Pierre Dick in the IMOCA 60 and MOD70 circuits, with boats co-sponsored by Virbac, an animal health company.
 They have also sponsored Yann Eliès in the 2014 Route du Rhum on an Ultim 70 boat named Paprec Recyclage.
-In 2022, the group commits to a six-year partnership as the main sponsor of the Solitaire du Figaro and also lends its name to the Transat en double Concarneau-Saint-Barthélémy (formerly Transat AG2R) as the title partner.
+In 2022, the group commits to a six-year partnership as the main sponsor of the Solitaire du Figaro Paprec and also lends its name to the Transat en double Concarneau-Saint-Barthélémy (formerly Transat AG2R) as the title partner.
+On June 5, 2025, skipper Yoann Richomme announced that he and his sponsor, Paprec, will build a new latest-generation foiling IMOCA for the 2028 Vendée Globe.
+For its part, Crédit Mutuel Arkéa announced that it will not be participating in this project.

 Paprec also sponsors other clubs and sports, including the American football team Flash de La Courneuve.